Free Walking Tour Berlin

 Did You Know?

-• The figures on the fountain were cast in various foundries throughout Germany.
+The acanthus figures on the fountain were produced by different foundry in Germany.

 A Must-Visit Combination